 Pitch = Rise ÷ RunWhere:

-There are several methods to measure roof pitch, depending on your access:
+There are several methods to measure roof pitch, depending on your access.
+Figuring roof pitch correctly from the start saves time during material estimation and framing.

 If you know the total roof height and building width: